uaf-arctic-eco-modeling/dvm-dos-tem/scripts/tests/doctests/doctests_Sensitivity.md

     >>> sd.setup_multi()
     Traceback (most recent call last):
       ...
-    RuntimeError: SensitivityDriver.work_dir is not empty!
-You must run SensitivityDriver.clean() before designing an experiment.
+    RuntimeError: Sensitivity.work_dir is not empty!
+You must run Sensitivity.clean() before designing an experiment.

 Use the `force` argument to proceed and overwrite any existing files.